typelevel/foundation/BYLAWS.md

 Special meetings of the board of directors may be called by any officer of the corporation, or by any two directors, and such meetings shall be held at the place designated by the person or persons calling the meeting, and in the absence of such designation, at the principal office of the corporation.

 ### SECTION 1.10.
 NOTICE OF MEETINGS
 Regular meetings of the board may be held without notice.
-Special meetings of the board shall be held upon 48 hours notice (unless notice is provided by first-class mail in which case there shall be at least 4 days’ notice).
+Special meetings of the board shall be held upon 48 hours notice (unless notice is provided by first-class mail in which case there shall be at least 4 days' notice).
 Use of email or other electronic notice shall be valid so long as each director has provided an email address or other electronic communication contact information to the Secretary of the corporation for notice purposes, and the director has not withdrawn consent to receive notices of meetings by such electronic means.
 Any changes in contact information for notice purposes must be made in writing and presented to the Secretary of the Corporation.

 ### SECTION 1.11.
 CONTENTS OF NOTICE
 Notice of meetings not herein dispensed with shall specify the place, day, and hour of the meeting.
 The purpose of any board meeting need not be specified in the notice unless these Bylaws require notice of a certain type of action to be considered at a meeting.